fa-sharp/virtual-keyboard-display/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.